pantheon-systems/documentation/source/_docs/drupal-export.md

 tags: [export]
 categories: [drupal]
 ---
 In most situations, you shouldn't need to manually export your Drupal site in order to migrate to Pantheon.
-Follow the recommended process within [Migrate to Pantheon](/docs/migrate/#drupal), which uses `drush ard`.
+Follow the recommended process within [Migrate Sites to Pantheon](/docs/migrate/), which uses `drush ard`.

 The following scenarios are exceptions to the recommended process and require [manually migrating](https://pantheon.io/docs/migrate-manual/) the site: